Runhua-Wang/runhua-wang.github.io/_pages/talks.md

 ### Conference Presentations

 * “Is Ex-Post Patent Holdup Real in Standard Settings?
+Evidence from SEP Declarations and Involvement in 3GPP Standard Development,” 2023 European Policy for Intellectual Property, Jagiellonian University, Kraków, Poland, Sep.
+12, 2023.
+* “Is Ex-Post Patent Holdup Real in Standard Settings?
 Evidence from SEP Declarations and Involvement in 3GPP Standard Development,” 2023 Intellectual Property Scholars Conference, Yeshiva University, Cardozo School of Law, New York City, Aug.
 4, 2023.
 * “Safe Harbors for NFT Platforms Under IP Law,” 15th Annual Intellectual Property Conference, The Chinese University of Hong Kong, Hong Kong, July 29, 2023.
-* “Intellectual Property in Metaverses: Problems, Policies, and Laws,” WIPO Program, Remin University, Beijing, July 20, 2023.
 * “Copyright Licenses for NFTs in the Metaverse: Characteristics, Examples, and Problems,” Metaverse Law Conference, The Chinese University of Hong Kong, Hong Kong, March 14, 2023.
 * “Solving Trade Secret Disputes in Chinese Courts: Some Empirical Evidence” & “Advantages and